srvk/DiViMe/README.md

 - rttm: this means you want the system to use your rttm annotations.
 Notice that all annotations that say "speech" in the eigth column count as such.

-Finally, if no parameter is provided, the system will default to ldc_sad.
+Finally, if no parameter is provided, the system will default to noisemes.

 6. If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.
 To find out, type a command like the one below: